Modular is the Modern Solution

 Weather, population density, geographical distances, and local housing architecture play a role in the use of modular construction for home building.
 Because modular construction is so adaptable, it has found a way to permeate every region of the country.

 Mobile names (also known as manufactured homes) are built according to the federal HUD building Code.
 This requires all mobile homes to built on a non-removable steel chassis, which severely limits their design options.
 Modular homes and buildings have no design limitations.
 They can be any shape or size and will meet or exceed your local and state building codes.
 Modular buildings are just like any traditional building except they are modules (pieces) that are pre-built in factories and then assembled together using large cranes in a similar fashion to Lego® blocks.
 They are typically placed on full basements or crawlspace foundations.

 Solutions to On-site Problems

-Modular building provides solutions to many problems encountered on-site.
+Modular construction provides solutions to many problems encountered on-site.
 With approximately 80-90% of the structure completed in the factory, there are fewer delays from inspections and bad weather at the building site.
 The chance of material theft and vandalism is minimized, fewer subcontractors are needed to complete the project and stress upon the surrounding community is significantly reduced.

 The Right Choice

-Overall, modular homes offer you the design flexibility and customization opportunities at a price that is difficult to beat.
+Overall, modular construction offer you the design flexibility and customization opportunities at a price that is difficult to beat.
 This, coupled with the quality of the manufacturing process that is protected from the weather and the speed of construction makes for a winning combination.
 Make your new home a modular home, it just makes sense!